Your Ad Here

 ca. 1916

-In 1971, the Bush Terminal Company would file for bankruptcy and ultimately go out of business and cease operations in 1972 at which time the City of New York purchased the Bush Terminal properties and would subsequently lease the railroad operations to New York Dock.
+In 1971, the Bush Terminal Company would file for bankruptcy and ultimately go out of business and cease operations on March 11, 1972.
+At this time, the City of New York purchased the Bush Terminal properties and would subsequently lease the railroad operations to New York Dock.
 Those customers located around and serviced at the Bush Terminal location by the New York Dock Railway, were levied a surcharge for their deliveries to help financially support the railroad operation.

 New York Dock would also eventually merge with the Brooklyn Eastern District Terminal in 1978 and would operate until August 21, 1983.
-Two weeks later, a new company "New York Cross Harbor Railroad" would assume operations of the Bush Terminal area for rail operations.
+Two weeks later, the "New York Cross Harbor Railroad" would assume operations of the Bush Terminal area for rail operations.

 Bush Terminal operations still survive today, albeit as "New York New Jersey Rail, LLC" (formerly New York Cross Harbor Railroad), and carfloats still arrive from Greenville, NJ.
-Only the Bush Terminal 50th Street ("Bush 2") floatbridge remains in service at this time, but sources have it that the Greenville floatbridges are slated for complete replacement in 2008 / 2009 to handle increasing traffic flow!
+Only the Bush Terminal 50th Street ("Bush 2") floatbridge remains in service at this time.
+Sources have it that the Greenville float bridges are slated for complete replacement to handle increasing traffic flow.

 RETURN TO INDEX